Inspecting Values in the Debugger

 -

-Click on the Inspect toolbar button.
+Click the Inspect toolbar button.

 -